-Robert Hewitt Wolfe's original plan for Seamus Harper on Andromeda was for him to mature and get over the constant sexual innuendos.
+His original plan for Seamus Harper on was for him to mature and get over the constant sexual innuendos.
 After Wolfe was booted, the character became all about childishness and innuendos.

-Tobias Funke was also Flanderized.
-He began the show as a satire of "sensitive new-age dad" types, and due to his obliviousness would sometimes unwittingly end up in situations that made him appear gay; over time, that turned into a ridiculously obvious closeted homosexuality which became the crux of his personality.
+Tobias Funke began the show as a satire of "sensitive new-age dad" types, and due to his obliviousness would sometimes unwittingly end up in situations that made him appear gay; over time, that turned into a ridiculously obvious closeted homosexuality which became the crux of his personality.

 Gob Bluth begins the series as a magician with no stage presence and unexceptional magic skills.
 But as the series progresses, his ability to do simple magic tricks diminishes more and more ("Yes, but where did the lighter fluid come from?").
 Insecurity and need of his father and brother's acceptance also became ever more pronounced as the show progressed.

 Sheldon started off as slightly more neurotic and less interested in socializing than Leonard, but quickly grew to where his Neat Freak and Schedule Fanatic traits were more dominant.
-In addition his disinterest in socializing was eventually explained, in part, by his Asexuality.
+After the introduction of Amy, Sheldon's neurotic behaviors overwhelm his intelligence, leading to Character Derailment.

 Raj started off just as nerdy as the rest, his primary quirk being so shy he couldn't speak in front of women and a few jokes around him being a Funny Foreigner.
 His shyness and the Homoerotic Subtext in his relationships with the guys (since he rarely talks to women) eventually grew into him being Ambiguously Gay with a lot of Innocent Innuendo and very rarely is there not a joke about him being the Token Minority.